 cryptography against a possible attack.

-Before version 35.0.0 this project uses a custom versioning scheme as described below.
+This project uses a custom versioning scheme as described below.

 Given a version